cohaegen/name_generator/README.md

-# name_generator
+# Shakespeare Name Generator

 This is a character name generator that uses machine learning trained on The Complete Works of William Shakespeare.
+The names it generates are useful for games, stories, role playing, probably other things.
 It uses a Generative Pre-Trained Transformer (GPT) similar to large language models but on a much smaller scale.
 The name generator prompts the GPT into thinking it's generating a character name by prompting the GPT with a new line and two spaces, then generating ASCII until it generates a period.
 This is always how a new character starts speaking in the version of Shakespeare this GPT is trained on.

 ## Quick Start